MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

    :::image type="content" source="media/connect-record.png" alt-text="Screenshot showing Connect to a record to save email.":::

-1. Enter additional information to categorize the email or meeting in the CRM.
+1. In the **Add email categories** section, enter the information to categorize the email or meeting in the CRM.
 These fields are displayed only if your administrator has [configured the fields for categorization](articles\save-outlook-activities-crm.md).

 1. Select **Save**.